WebDevJasonCameron/web_scraper/README.md

 These are the things I would like to add:

 - [ ] Form input box to add my own markers.
 For example, It would be cool if I could add a `{*spell-content*}` marker that noted the following text as a relating to a spell-content category.
 Later, I could run a python script to go line by line through the text files and place this text into a database table.
-As such, we could use other markers:
+As such, we could use other markers:<br />
       &nbsp;&nbsp;&nbsp;&nbsp;`{*spell-title*}`<br />
       &nbsp;&nbsp;&nbsp;&nbsp;`{*spell-content*}`<br />
       &nbsp;&nbsp;&nbsp;&nbsp;`{*spell-cat*}`<br />